Battle for Mosul: The story so far

 - Crisis in maps

-The maps shown here are based on expert analysis from two different sources, the Institute for the Study of War (for the recent advances) and IHS Conflict Monitor for territory.
+The maps shown here are based on expert analysis from two different sources, the Institute for the Study of War and IHS Conflict Monitor.

-According to analysis by IHS Conflict Monitor, IS fighters have been losing territory since the offensive began.
+According to analysis by IHS Conflict Monitor, IS fighters lost territory since the regional offensive began.
 However, gains slowed when Iraqi government forces met stiff resistance in the city of Mosul.

 Satellite images have revealed extensive damage to Mosul's infrastructure, buildings and archaeological sites - in particular to the city's airport and bridges.